cliche23/shell-deployer/README.md

 Use the command `npx -y -p shell-deployer@1.5.0 build-nodejs` to build.

 The build result is the directory specified by `npm run build`.

+#### Wordpress
+Use the command `npx -y -p shell-deployer@1.5.0 build-wordpress` to build.

+In addition to the Node.js `npm run build`, `composer install` will be executed to install all required dependencies, excluding dev packages.

+The build result is an `app.tgz` file in the local directory, containing all files and directories from the current directory, except those specified in `.buildignore`.

 #### Laravel
 Use the command `npx -y -p shell-deployer@1.5.0 build-laravel` to build.